 Basquiat by Adler

 I’m impressed by all the works I see.
 The recognizable style, the sketches, the drawings.
-The exhibition gives such a wonderful insight in how Basquiat used to be.
+The exhibition gives such a wonderful insight into how Basquiat used to be.
 I never imagined.
 I knew he was a famous artist, an artist who perhaps could hardly handle fame, seemed as if he was playing a role since he became famous.
 But this shows the real Basquiat, the artist behind the big, expressive canvases.
 The imaginary conversations, as movie scripts, he wrote down.
 The postcards he made to sell on the streets to pay the rent, once even to Andy Warhol!
 But also the pictures Adler took.
 They probably weren’t even a serious art performance but just a young guy and his girlfriend making fun.
 It makes the legend more human to me.
 As if he stands closer, because don’t we all have the secret dream to become famous?
 I’m not sure if we all have the dream to escape reality, though.

 Imaginary conversations and drawings, original works by Basquiat

 In a film shown at the exhibition, you see Basquiat working on the street.
-He sprays a statements and walks away as if he doesn’t even realizes that he just put something on the wall.
+He sprays a statement and walks away as if he doesn’t even realize that he just put something on the wall.
 Not secretive, he doesn’t move quickly, but rather as if it doesn’t matter.
 What is it about Basquiat that seems so carefree, natural, confident, but still so intense and self-consciousness?
 In all his work, the early works, the later works, it’s like he screams for attention.
 As if he frustratingly wants to tell you something.
 It fascinates me.

 (text continues below images)